robusta-dev/robusta/docs/configuration/alertmanager-index.rst

 Integrating with Prometheus
 ================================

-Follow this guide to configure External Prometheus with Robusta after :ref:`installing it <Integrate with Existing Prometheus>`.
+Follow this guide to configure an external Prometheus with Robusta after :ref:`installing it <Integrate with Existing Prometheus>`.

 Common Methods
 ^^^^^^^^^^^^^^^^^^